Definitions Related to Enrollment and Registration

 The course number is a four-letter discipline code plus a three-digit number delineating the course level.
 Courses numbered below the 100 level do not carry credit that may be applied to a degree.
 Lower level undergraduate courses are numbered in the 100s and 200s and are typically introductory courses requiring little or no prior study in the field.
 Upper level undergraduate courses are numbered in 300s and 400s and require some previous course work in the field or a level of competence in the subject.
 Courses offered at the 500 level are graduate-level courses.
 Courses that are numbered in the 800s and 900s are non-degree professional development courses either at the pre- or post-baccalaureate level.
 These courses cannot be used toward the completion of degree programs at the University.

 Degree or certificate students may undertake a directed study for academic credit to investigate a topic that is not covered by course offerings.
-Permission for a directed study project is granted by the department chair, if there is an appropriate faculty member available to guide the student’s work.
-Students register for directed study projects with the Office of the Registrar by completing a directed study form signed by the supervising faculty member and the department chair.
+Permission for a directed study project is granted by the department chair or Associate Dean, if there is an appropriate faculty member available to guide the student’s work.
+Students register for directed study projects with the Office of the Registrar by completing a directed study form signed by the supervising faculty member and the department chair or Associate Dean.
 Non-degree students may not enroll in directed study.

 Schedule of Courses